PseudoDevs/IamGhost/bbmd7.md

-Last updated: 2024-04-06 11:54:27
+Last updated: 2024-04-06 11:55:00
-Random Quote: Nerds who aren't good at math?Life is going to be rough boys! - Robin Scherbatsky
+Random Quote: People are making apocalypse jokes like there's no tomorrow. - Will Livingston